 A deposition is a procedure outside of court where an attorney gathers information and facts from a witness.
 Information to be later used in court is called a discovery.
 The findings during discovery may either lead the parties to a settlement or give reason for the parties to continue to trial.

-Depositions are an opportunity for each party to collect information before they appear in court.
+Depositions are opportunities for each party to collect information before they appear in court.
 The most desired witnesses are frequently of the opposite party.
 Typically, an attorney performs the deposition, and a court reporter is present to transcribe the event.
 Some depositions are even videotaped.
-If the case does go to trial, the deposition of a witness can be used during trial if they’re not available to testify in court.
+If the case does go to trial, the deposition of a witness can be used during trial if they are not available to testify in court.

 A deposition typically takes place at the office of the attorney, court reporter, or the deponent.
 Both defending and prosecuting attorneys, witnesses, and a court reporter are present.